kin8564/CMPE361-Project1/readme.md

 - `filename1`: File containing the input data to analyze.

 **Steps:**
-- This function examines the XOR results of the different outputs to find which bits are responsible for triggering the Trojan behavior.
-It calculates active high and active low trigger bits.
+- The active high trigger bits are found by calculating a bitwise AND result across every known trigger input.
+A base value of 0xF times the input bit length is used.
+- The active low trigger bits were found across two stages.
+First, a bitwise OR result was calculated across every known trigger input.
+The result was then inverted, turning the process into a bitwise NOR.
+- Active high and active low triggerr bits are printed to the user.

 ## Contributing